About the course

 Many students gain employment throughout their studies with their work placement setting.
 A small proportion, approximately 25% will progress into full time employment at the end of their course.

 Students will need to purchase two placement T-shirts, available from the college shop at a cost of around £13 each.

 There is a course book available to purchase, or there are a limited number available in the library

 Furthermore, students will need to have their own college stationery for classes - paper, pens, a folder etc.

 You should be encouraged to attend one of the college open events - a chance to meet the teaching team, look at our facilities and talk to existing students about their experiences of the course.

-If interested, you can apply for the course online via the website and arrange to undertake the 50 hours work experience in an adult care setting.
+If interested, you can apply for the course online via the website.

 Days & times